eshwarg14/AI-using-Python/Gesture Recognition/README.md

 ## How It Works

-- **Finger detection** — measures joint angles at each PIP joint to compute a curl score (0.0 = extended, 1.0 = curled).
+- **Finger detection** - measures joint angles at each PIP joint to compute a curl score (0.0 = extended, 1.0 = curled).
 Fingers with a curl score below 0.4 are counted as extended.
-- **Thumb detection** — uses the MCP joint angle and tip distance from the index finger base for reliable left/right hand handling.
+- **Thumb detection** - uses the MCP joint angle and tip distance from the index finger base for reliable left/right hand handling.
-- **Temporal smoothing** — gesture labels are smoothed over a 10-frame rolling window using majority vote, eliminating flicker on borderline frames.
+- **Temporal smoothing** - gesture labels are smoothed over a 10-frame rolling window using majority vote, eliminating flicker on borderline frames.
-- **UI** — frosted bottom panel with centered gesture name, per-finger indicator bar (T I M R P), and FPS counter.
-Hand skeleton uses custom drawing with gold fingertip highlights.
+- **UI** - frosted bottom panel with centered gesture name, per-finger indicator bar (T I M R P), and FPS counter.

 ---